bahorn/detect-unsigned-module/README.md

 #### `hooked_insmod.py`

-Singularity hooks `init_module()` to always return 0, even for unpriv'd users.
+Singularity hooks `init_module()` to always return 0, even for unpriv'd users in older versions.
 So you can attempt to load an invalid module from any user and see if the return code is 0, and if so you got a detection.

+In newer versions, singularity always returns ENOEXEC for everyone, even unprived users.
+We'd expect EPERM for them, so catching that.

 ```
 python3 hooked_insmod.py